-There's a trick to reduce the repayment period of your mortgage and save thousands of dollars in interest: Make additional payments that are applied to your loan principal.
-Borrowers use different methods to accomplish this goal.
-Paying 1 extra payment one time a year may be the simplest to keep track of.
-If you can't pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another popular option is to pay a half payment every two weeks.
-The result is you will make one additional monthly payment in a year.
-These options differ a little in reducing the final payback amount and reducing payback length, but each will significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.
+Making regular extra payments toward the loan principal yields enormous savings.
+You can accomplish this using a few different techniques.
+Making a single extra payment one time a year is likely the easiest to keep track of.
+If you can't afford to pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another option is to pay a half payment every other week.
+The result is you make one extra monthly payment every year.
+These options differ a little in lowering the final payback amount and shortening payback length, but they will all significantly shorten the length of your mortgage and lower your total interest paid.

-Coastal Mortgage Corp. can walk you At Coastal Mortgage Corp., we answer questions about interest-saving strategies almost every day.
-Call us: 504-866-5626.
+Coastal Mortgage Corp. can walk you Coastal Mortgage Corp. can answer questions about these interest savings and many others.
+Give us a call at 504-866-5626.

 Do you have a question regarding a mortgage program?